briandrum/codes.forchagrin.com/_chapters/chapter-1357-comprehensive-stormwater-management.md

-    activities shall not be constructed in water resources unless the applicant shows proof of compliance with all appropriate permits from the Ohio EPA, the U.S. Army Corps, and other applicable federal, state, and local agencies as required in [Section 1357.07][] of this Chapter, and the activity is in compliance with Chapter 1355 of the Building Code and Chapter 1151 of the Planning and Zoning Code, all as determined by the Village Engineer.
+    activities shall not be constructed in water resources unless the applicant shows proof of compliance with all appropriate permits from the Ohio EPA, the U.S. Army Corps, and other applicable federal, state, and local agencies as required in [Section 1357.07][CF Section 1357.07] of this Chapter, and the activity is in compliance with Chapter 1355 of the Building Code and Chapter 1151 of the Planning and Zoning Code, all as determined by the Village Engineer.

     5. _(5)_ Stormwater ponds and surface conveyance channels:  All stormwater pond and surface conveyance designs must provide a minimum of one (1) foot